Ricks-Lab/gpu-utils/README.md

 fan details from the utility.
 The *--force_write* option can be used to force all configuration parameters to be written to the GPU.
 The default behavior is to only write changes.

-## New in this Version -  v3.6.0
+## New in Development -  v3.6.1

-* Rewrite of the installation guide and simplification of the readme.
-* Roll-up all v3.5.x patches into a new minor revision release.
+* Update logger to output hex version of amdfeaturemask value.

 ## Development Plans